 I have never understood that fear, that hate of immigrants.
 Are people that heartless?
 Are people that unable of any drop of empathy?
 Or memory?

 Being an immigrant is not something fun, nice, enjoyable , something to do to annoy or steal from others and very often it is something people did not wish to become.
 Have we ever asked ourselves what pushed immigrants to knock at our borders?
 If you feel the urge to leave your country, it means you are in a desperate situation.
-It means moving to a place far away, far from your friends, your family, your culture, where people won’t speak your language, where you will have to start from scratch and very often will be condemned to under paid jobs, where your degree if you have one is likely to be ignored is better than to stay at home.
-It means selling everything, and packing your life in a suitcase and if you’re lucky leaving with your family is better than staying in your house.
+Emigrating means moving to a place far away, far from your friends, your family, your culture, where people won’t speak your language, where you will have to start from scratch and very often will be condemned to under paid jobs, where your degree if you have one is likely to be ignored – but despite all of that, it is sill better than to stay at home.
+Emigrating means selling everything, and packing your life in a suitcase and sometimes it means never seeing your family ever again.
 Immigrants are people who are fleeing something any of us would flee if we found ourselves in the same situation.
 Because they are fleeing war, torture, dictators, abject poverty, dangerous places where their lives and their children’ lives are at risk.
 I do not know how much I would be able to fight to save my life but I know that I would fight like a lion for my daughter’s.
 I would have no shame, no pride, no limit if my daughter’s life and well being were at stake.
 I am so lucky I have not been in that position so far.
 These people, all around the world, that we see demonized, treated like sub humans, are in that position.
 And they are doing something about it.
 They should be greeted with warmth, with compassion.
 They deserve our support, our friendship.
 They want what we want: live a decent life without fear, with basic human rights and with food on the table everyday.
 We should be proud they want to join our countries: European countries, North American countries are democracies and treat people with respect.
 What we tend to take for granted make our nations so attractive to people who were not as lucky in the great lottery of the birthplace.